microsoft/tilecode/board.md

 Board games feature pieces, which are **movable** objects.
 Each piece may have a different **kind**, signified by its form, that defines the moves it may make.
-In chess, pieces are of six kinds (king, queen, knight, bishop, rook, pawn) and the legal moves for a piece are determined by its kind and the current state of the board.
+In chess, pieces are of six kinds (king, queen, knight, bishop, rook, pawn) and the legal moves for a piece are determined by its kind (and the current state of the board).
 Each piece that is ``in play'' occupies a single square of the board.
 In most board games, there is at most one piece on a square (though in checkers, one may "crown" a checker with another checker to create a king, which has the capability to move backward as well as forward).